cdoremus/MyNotes/Spanish Notes.md

 ## Meals
 breakfast - el desayuno
+- desayunar - to have breakfast
 lunch - el almuerzo
+- almorzar - to have lunch
 dinner - la cena
+- cenar - to have dinner

 ### Spanish Dishes
 cocido madrileño - chickpea, meat and vegetable stew (Madrid region)
 Pringá: A chickpea stew from Seville, served with meat and bread.
  Gazpacho: A cold tomato soup originating from Seville, made with tomatoes, green peppers, cucumbers, garlic, and bread.
 Salmorejo: A thicker, creamier version of gazpacho, typically served with bread, ham, and egg.

 [[#Table of Contents]]
 ## Shopping
 - tienda - store